-- 9.1.1 A HCV assessment is completed using best available information of the status of HCV Categories 1-6 as defined in Criterion 9.1, the HCV areas they rely on, and their condition.
-The assessment is completed using the National Framework (Annex C) or another framework that meets the same intent and addresses all HCV categories and values identified in the National Framework.
-(Adapt IGI 9.1.1 and 9.2.1) - 9.1.2 The HCV assessment considers input based on culturally appropriate engagement with Indigenous Peoples, affected and interested stakeholders with an interest in the conservation and management of HCVs and HCV areas, and qualified specialists.
-(Adapt IGI 9.1.2, 9.1.3) - 9.1.3 All HCV Areas identified within the Forest Management Unit which are definable based on location, are delineated on maps.
+- 9.1.1 A HCV\ assessment is completed using best available information\ of the status of HCV\ Categories 1-6 as defined in Criterion 9.1, the HCV areas\ they rely on, and their condition.
+The assessment is completed using the National Framework (Annex C). - 9.1.2 The HCV\ assessment considers input based on culturally appropriate\ engagement\ with Indigenous Peoples\, other affected rights holders\ and affected\ and interested stakeholders\ with an interest in the conservation\ and management of HCVs\ and HCV areas\, and qualified specialists\. - 9.1.3 All HCV Areas\ identified within the Forest Management Unit\ which are definable based on location, are delineated on maps.
 Information regarding the location and identity of sensitive sites is held in confidence.
-(Adapt IGI 9.1.1)

-Sensitive sites referred to in this Indicator are HCVs that are especially vulnerable to human presence.
+Sensitive sites referred to in this Indicator\ are HCVs\ that are especially vulnerable to human presence.
 These sites may include cultural values of spiritual or historic importance and ecological values that are sensitive to damage or disruption.